cvmfs-contrib/cvmfs-tutorial-2021/docs/03_stratum1_proxies.md

 ```
 As there is not much in the repository yet, this should complete within a few seconds.

+Note that we need to use `sudo` here because the snapshot needs to make changes related to using the GeoIP database.

 The output should end with something like:

 ```